nathanaellloyd/finalproject--pingpong/README.md

 #How to set up

-NPM and a Command Line tool is needed. git clone this repo and cd into the project folder run npm install run npm start to view on localhost:3000 on browser
+1. NPM and a Command Line tool is needed.
+2. Git clone this repo and cd into the project folder
+3. Run npm install
+4. Run npm start to view on localhost:3000 on browser

+#You can view the live app here -

+#Technologies and skills used:

+React, JSX, JavaScript, HTML, CSS & Git.

+#MVP:

+Create a tool which randomly creates pairings for a table tennis tournament bracket from a list of names collected from the user.